-To qualify for prepayment billing, an account must meet these qualifications:
+To qualify for a PowerMyWay billing plan, an account must meet these qualifications:

 - 1. The account must be for residential use only. - 2.
-The service location is required to have an appropriate Advanced Metering Infrastructure (AMI) meter installed.
+The service location is required to have an appropriate AMI meter installed.
 If a service location is not properly equipped, the cooperative will determine if modifications can be made to enable the installation of an AMI device. - 3.
-All past due amounts, including payment arrangements, must be paid in full prior to beginning prepayment billing. - 4.
+All past due amounts, including payment arrangements, must be paid-infull prior to establishing a PowerMyWay account. - 4.
 The member must sign-up for a SmartHub account via the Internet with a valid email address. - 5.
-The member is required to complete a prepayment billing plan application. - 6.
-Budget billing payment plans and payment arrangements are not allowed in conjunction with prepayment billing plans.
+The member is required to complete a PowerMyWay billing plan application. - 6.
+Budget billing payment plans and payment arrangements are not allowed in conjunction with PowerMyWay.